22f3003195/Group-2-DS-and-AI-Lab-Project/docs/milestone6/Technical_Report.md

 1. They are deterministic and reliable
 2. No OCR errors on reference ranges
-3. Covers 45+ most common lab tests (sufficient for 95% of use cases)
-4. Ranges are consistent across most clinical labs
+3. Ranges are consistent across most clinical labs

 # 3\.
 Dataset Evolution, Preprocessing & Annotation Strategy